Oli Jager

-Oliver Jager (born 5 July 1995) is an Irish rugby union player who currently plays as a prop for Munster.
+Oliver Jager (born 5 July 1995) is a retired Irish rugby union player who played as a prop for Munster.
 Previously he represented in New Zealand's domestic Mitre 10 Cup and the in the international Super Rugby competition.
 In November 2023, he announced that he was joining Munster Rugby from 1 December 2023.
 Jager made his international debut for Ireland on 24 February 2024 coming on as a replacement in the Six Nations match against Wales.